mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 - **Additional Recovery Rolls:** This adds additional checkboxes to the 1 Action recovery rolls.
 If you play in Unmasked Mode, those get only added to your Mask Form, as they most likely come from Power Shifts.
 - **Lasting/Permanent Damage:** This adds a list for lastinf and permanent damage to your Combat Tab.
 Use this when you use the optional rule for lasting damage (Cypher System,  436; Numenera Discovery, 344) or when playing Vurt.
 - **Currency:** This adds a currency field in the Equipment Tab.
 You can rename the  currency for your game.
-- **Cyphers, Artifacts, and Oddities:** This adds lists for cyphers, artifacts, and oddities in the Equipment Tab.
+- **Cyphers, Artifacts, Oddities, and Crafting Material:** This adds lists for cyphers, artifacts, oddities, and crafting material in the Equipment Tab.
 Use this if your game has these.
+You can rename the crafting material to something fitting for your game.

 ### The NPC Sheet